SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 Remember to update the values in the above to match your environment.

-### Using a secure connection to the Solace Message Router
+### Using a Secure Connection to the Solace Message Router

 TODO – Need details here.